 Discuss Your Car Accident Case with an Attorney

 After the shock of a car accident wears off, you're faced with the reality of dealing with your injuries.
-You may be entitled to compensation for your injuries, including any caused by your seat belt.
+You may be entitled to compensation for your injuries, including any caused by your defective or improperly used seat belt.
 Discuss your case and learn more about your options with a car accident attorney.